christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 ![RoadTeller App]({{ site.url }}/img/roadtellerapp.jpg)
 Let's see what's my backend work behind our **RoadTeller app** at Hackathon [CarConnectivity](http://mirrorlinkhackathon.com)

-#Launch Spark cluster on EC2
+#Launch of a Spark cluster on EC2

 Let's launch a cluster of 5 AWS EC2 instances (1 master and 4 slaves) of type m1.large with Spark.